fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 <img src="First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-27-1.png" style="display: block; margin: auto;" />

-<br/> So overall, the differences between regions after adjusting for
-other covariates are not that noticeable.

 Let us move to the time-varying predictors in our model.
 We start with **I_deaths** and **U5_deaths**, i.e., infant mortality/deaths of children under five years old per 1000 population.
 This effect appears